Szymon-Czuszek/SAS-Data-Science/README.md

 Result: The resulting salaryemp dataset contains the renamed salaryemp variable and excludes the year variable.
 The output includes the selected subset of observations (rows 3 and 4).
 This script demonstrates file importing, variable renaming, column selection, and printing subsets of data in SAS.

 ####
 This script, ImportTXT3.sas, imports data from a text file, calculates a new variable, and prints a subset of the dataset.
-Here’s a breakdown:

 DATA Step (houseprice):

-A dataset named houseprice is created by reading data from the text file located at /home/u63805106/datasetslearnsas/houseprice (2).txt.
+1. A dataset named houseprice is created by reading data from the text file located at /home/u63805106/datasetslearnsas/houseprice (2).txt.
-The INFILE statement specifies the path to the text file, with the DLM = " " option indicating that the data is space-delimited.
+2. The INFILE statement specifies the path to the text file, with the DLM = " " option indicating that the data is space-delimited.

 The INPUT statement defines the structure of the data:
 type: A character variable representing the type of property.
 price: A numeric variable representing the price of the house.
 tax: A numeric variable representing the tax rate.
 The variable profit is calculated as the rounded product of price and tax using the ROUND function.
 PROC PRINT:
 Prints a subset of the houseprice dataset:
 FIRSTOBS = 3: Starts printing from the third observation.
 OBS = 4: Stops printing at the fourth observation.